 Fundamental principles for living organisms will be studied, including physical and chemical properties of life, organization, function, evolutionary adaptation, and classification.
 Concepts of cytology, reproduction, genetics, and scientific reasoning are included.
+When offered as an Honors class, this course will feature a seminar setting, additional coursework, and individualized student evaluation.
 (3 lecture and 3 lab hours per week).
 Prerequisite: TSI Reading Met.
 [CB26.0101.5103]